-The Thomas W. Briggs Foundation focuses its support on organizations whose mission aligns with one of the following Briggs focus areas:
+The Thomas W. Briggs Foundation supports organizations whose mission aligns with one of the following Briggs focus areas:

 Arts – Efforts that offer enriching cultural experiences throughout the city and position Memphis as a community of broad, uplifting artistic amenities

 Civic – Efforts that build on the uniqueness of Memphis, enhance the quality of life and provide opportunities for all people to interact

 Education – Efforts in local primary and secondary schools that improve the quality of teaching and assist students, especially the disadvantaged, in succeeding in the classroom and in the job market; and efforts of local higher education institutions that encourage and ensure excellence

 Social Services – Efforts that address local issues and concerns that improve the quality of life for individuals in need and empower them to become contributing members of our community

 Youth – Efforts that prepare our young people for academic success and responsible citizenship.

 The effort for which funding is requested must be consistent with the applicant organization’s overall mission.

 Briggs Funding Goals